EdidiongEsu/Databricks_earthquake/README.md

 #### 📁 ADF Pipeline Overview

 The ADF pipeline orchestrates the daily execution of the Databricks notebooks.
+Create a pipeline in adf called `pl-earthquake`.
 Below is the structure of the pipeline:

 ![ADF Pipeline](https://github.com/EdidiongEsu/Databricks_earthquake/blob/main/img/adf_pipeline.PNG)